Fluctuationqt/BumbleBeer/README.md

 # BumbleBeer
-This was a coding challange of mine that i presented as an IOT Project at Sofia University. </br>
+This was a coding challange of mine that i presented as an IOT Project at Sofia University.</br>
+It is in no way a complete Project, it is a quick experiment on controlling a Robot from a public WebSite and an Android app. </br>

-It is a website that can control a physical beerpong robot that has 2 axis rotation, cup sensors and a coil gun.</br>
+The project implements a website that can control a physical beerpong robot that has 2 axis rotation, cup sensors and a coil gun.</br>
 Watch it in operation on [YouTube](https://www.youtube.com/watch?v=oYCZETZMVRY "YouTube").</br></br></br>
 ![Banner.jpg](https://github.com/Fluctuationqt/BumbleBeer/blob/master/Banner.jpg "BumbleBeer")